eduardohilariodev/flutter_infinite_list_tdd_solid/README.md

   > - **A:** The `repository` contract is a class that **has all the methods**
   >   that the `repository` class (on the `data` layer) will have to implement.
   >   It's a contract that defines what the `repository` class will have to do.
+- Implement the `usecase` for each `repository` method
+  1. First write the test for it
+  > The first and only test will ensure that the Repository is actually called and that the data simply passes unchanged throught the Use Case
+  2. Then do the concrete implementation